Article

 4. Number of Pages of User-Generated Content

 What does user-generated content have to do with a successful intranet launch?
 As it turns out, it has plenty to do with how well employees are feeling about the intranet and whether they are engaged at work.
+Tracking user-generated content through analytics helps understand engagement levels and the types of content that drive success.

 Are several employees responsible for the majority of the content being generated or are many people taking part?
 Are they producing quality content that will attract readers?
 Which topics are most popular on the intranet platform and social media?
 Begin to measure the internal influence of user-generated content by tracking these intranet KPIs: